 Acquisition, Placement and Rotation of Art in Public Spaces (Public Art) and Monuments

-The following guidelines establish the procedures to be followed by university administrators in undertaking all accessioning (inclusion in the inventory) and de-accessioning (removal from the inventory including discards and disposals) of works of art for public spaces, including monuments.
-These guidelines pertain to both CSUSB campuses and exclude RAFFMA (Robert and Frances Fullerton Museum of Art) and other art acquiring CSUSB museums and galleries.
-They specifically address acquisitions (process and procedure) as well as other necessary aspects of campus-wide art, such as maintenance, preservation, financing, storage, etc. of art in CSUSB public spaces.
+The following guidelines establish the procedures to be followed by university administrators in undertaking all accessioning (inclusion in the inventory) and deaccessioning (removal from the inventory, including discards and disposals) of works of art for the CSUSB Public Art Collection, which includes monuments and art in public spaces.
+These guidelines pertain to both CSUSB campuses, but exclude RAFFMA (Robert and Frances Fullerton Museum of Art), the Anthropology Museum, and other art and artifact acquiring CSUSB museums and galleries.
+These guidelines specifically address acquisitions (process and procedure) as well as other necessary aspects of campus-wide public art, such as maintenance, preservation, financing, storage, deaccessions, etc. of art in CSUSB public spaces.

-All public art and monuments proposed for installation in outdoor/interior public spaces, lobbies and other spaces should be presented to the University Art Advisory Committee (UAAC) for review, evaluation, and recommendation for acceptance or rejection for both CSUSB campuses.
-All such action has to be forwarded to the President’s Office.
+All public art and monuments proposed for installation in outdoor and indoor public spaces, such as lobbies and other large University-owned facilities where the campus community gathers, should be presented to the University Art Advisory Committee (UAAC) for review, evaluation, and recommendation for acceptance or rejection on both CSUSB campuses.
+UAAC advisory recommendations will be forwarded to the President’s Office for review and action.

 II.
 Public Art Definition